howlowck/rwdwire/README.md

 RWD Wireframes was created for designers who want to make responsive web design wireframe quickly and be able to share with others easily.

+You can find the live application at [www.lifeishao.com/rwdwire](http://www.lifeishao.com/rwdwire) .

 ## Install Note

 RWD Wireframes application has a client side and server side component.
 This repo is the client side code.
 You'll find the server side code by searching "rwdwire-server".